jvde-github/AIS-catcher/README.md

 make
 sudo make install
 ```
-Standard installation will include support for the Airsply devices and RTLSDR dongles.
-To build an executable with SDRPLAY support use:
+Standard installation will include support for the Airspy devices and RTLSDR dongles but not SDRPLAY.
+To build an executable with SDRPLAY (only) support use:
 ```console
 make sdrplay-only
 sudo make install